Taut foliations from knot diagrams: Proof of the main theorem

 Since $\Gamma'$ is a $4$-valent graph, the number of edges of $\Gamma'$ is twice the number of its vertices and therefore we have

 Since the complementary regions of $\Gamma'$ are in bijection with those of $\Gamma$, we deduce that $\Gamma'$ has at most $2$ vertices. \end{proof}

-We are hence interested in listing all possible configurations of $4$-valent graphs with at most two vertices embedded in $S^2$.
-It is easy to see that if $\Gamma'$ has only one vertex then it comes from a diagram $D$ of type $D_k$ for some $k\in \Z$, i.e. a diagram of a $(2,k)$ torus knot.
-For this reason we can suppose that $\Gamma'$ has exactly two vertices, and up to isotopy in $S^2$, the only possible graphs are the ones in Figure \ref{fig: graphs 2 vert}.
-The graphs of type $b)$ and $c)$ come from knots that are connected sums of two torus knots.
-They are persistently foliar by virtue of \cite{DRpersistently} and so we focus our attention on knots whose diagram has graph $\Gamma'$ of type $a)$.
+If $D$ satisfies the hypotheses of \Cref{thm: main theorem}, then $D$ has more than one twist region, and $\Gamma'$ must have exactly two vertices.
+The only possible $4$-valent graphs in $S^2$ are, up to isotopy, the ones in \Cref{fig: graphs 2 vert}.

-Moreover if $D$ is a knot diagram such that the associated graph $\Gamma'$ is of type $a)$, then we can suppose that $D$ is as in Figure \ref{fig: Borr}, where $m\in \{-1,0,1\}$, and $k$ and $n$ are non-zero integers.
-We remark that when $m=0$ the associated fully augmented link is the Borromean link.
-We will dedicate to the Borromean link the next section, so for now we limit ourselves to prove the following.
+The reader can easily check that if a knot diagram $D$ satisfies the hypotheses of \Cref{thm: main theorem} and yields a graph $\Gamma'$ of type $b)$ or $c)$, then it must be the diagram of a knot that is a connected sum of two non-trivial torus knots.
+Such knots are persistently foliar by virtue of \cite{DRpersistently}, and so we focus our attention on knots whose diagram has graph $\Gamma'$ of type $a)$, in which case we can suppose that $D$ is as in \Cref{fig: Borr}, where $m\in \{-1,0,1\}$, and $k$ and $n$ are non-zero integers.
+We remark that when $m=0$ the associated fully augmented link is the Borromean rings, when $m=1$ is $L8n5$, and when $m=-1$ is the mirror of $L8n5$.